 Some People Experience More ED Than Others

-Despite there being more than 7.8 billion people from thousands of different cultures and hundreds of countries all over the word, we share much more in common than we have differences.
+Despite there being more than 7.8 billion people from thousands of different cultures and hundreds of countries all over the world, we share much more in common than we have differences.

-A 2011 study in the Asian Journal of Andrology wanted answers to the question we posed above.
-It reviewed several studies from around the world to see if ED was more common in one corner of the world over another.
+A 2011 study in the Asian Journal of Andrologywanted answers to the question we posed above.
+It reviewed several studies from around the world to see if ED was more common in one corner of the world than another.